 Barrier Lake in Kananaskis Country is one of the most popular spots to head for stand up paddleboarding.
 It’s a beautiful lake and you can reach it in less than an hour from Calgary, as it’s located right after the entrance to Kananaskis.
 Seriously, when you are heading to Kananaskis, you cannot miss Barrier Lake on your right-hand side.

 We like coming here for a paddle when we don’t want to drive too far from Canmore and want to put our kayaks or paddleboards in the water easily.
-Parking is also pretty simple here on weekdays, and you don’t have to walk your paddleboard far.
+Parking is also pretty simple on weekdays, and you don’t have to lug your paddleboard far.
+However, weekends here can be somewhat of a madhouse, so you should arrive in the early morning or late evening for easy parking and solitude.

 Kananaskis Lakes

 Kananaskis Lakes are among some of the best Alberta lakes to visit and are a vast area to bring a canoe, kayak, or sup in the Canadian Rockies.
 They are a popular place to head in the warm summer months, but their location nestled in the beautiful mountains makes them an amazing site to paddle on.
+There is a large area to park and a boat launch here.
+Keep an eye out for the motorboats; it’s one of the few lakes in the Rockies where you can bring an engine boat.

 Goat Pond

 Goat Pond is a smallish pond up the Smith Dorrian Road past EEOR and Ha Ling Peak.
-I like to come here and paddle as it’s not wind affected, is hardly ever busy, and is extremely beautiful.
+I like to come here and paddle as it’s not wind affected, it is hardly ever busy, and it is extremely beautiful.
+When we are looking to escape the crowds on the weekends, we head to Goat Pond.

-Where to Rent a Stand Up Paddleboard in Banff
+Where to Rent a Paddleboard in Banff

-Where to Rent Stand Up Paddleboards in Canmore?
+Where To Rent Paddleboards in Canmore

+They carry the best paddleboards on the market and cost $65 for a full-day rental and $45 for a half-day.
 They also offer tandem paddleboards and larger paddleboards for groups.
-Pickup is in Canmore and rentals include the paddle, leash, fins, life jackets (with kids options), pumps for inflation, foam pads for vehicle transport, help loading gear, and local knowledge.
+Pickup is in Canmore, and rentals include the paddle, leash, fins, life jackets (with kids options), pumps for inflation, foam pads for vehicle transport, help loading gear, and local knowledge.

-Yes, you can!
-You can bring your own personal SUP to any of these lakes in Banff.
-If you plan to get out on many lakes in Western Canada, it’s probably worth it to buy one rather than rent it everywhere.
+Yes, you can bring your own personal SUP to any of these lakes in the Rockies.
+If you plan to get out on many lakes in Western Canada, buying one is probably worth it rather than renting one everywhere.
+This is given you have the proper transportation to get it around.
+Even though they are smaller than a canoe or kayak, paddleboards—inflatable or not—are quite large.

 Keep in mind, to prevent the spread of Aquatic invasive species visitors must now fill out a Self Certification Permit with Parks Canada for any nonmotorized watercraft entering the water.
 This includes kayaks, canoes, and paddleboards.
 The Self Certification Permits can be found online.